 - The Breakthrough: Intraperitoneal TAG-72 CAR-T.

-- Why it matters: Prof. Zang is a towering figure in Chinese gynecological oncology.
+- Why it matters: Prof. Zang is a leading figure in Chinese gynecological oncology.
 His team is the first in China to target the TAG-72 antigen via direct injection into the abdominal cavity.
 This allows the CAR-T cells to attack the cancer directly at the site of spread, making it ideal for patients with malignant ascites (fluid buildup).

 By participating in CAR-T Clinical Trials for Gynecologic Cancer, patients gain access to therapies that are redefining the standard of care.